rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Setting Up a Development Environment

 To move on from submitting bugs to helping resolve existing issues or contributing your own code to Ruby on Rails, you _must_ be able to run its test suite.
-In this section of the guide you'll learn how to setup the tests on your own computer.
+In this section of the guide, you'll learn how to setup the tests on your own computer.

 #### The Easy Way